 Your weekday commute from the Hastings-on-Hudson Station to Grand Central Station can be completed in less than an hour.

-With only a 45 minute commute from Greenwich Proper to Grand Central Station, this Connecticut town has a lot of draw for those wishing to leave behind city life and still commute a reasonable time back into Manhattan.
+With only a 45 minute commute from Greenwich Proper to Grand Central Station, this Connecticut town is the closest to NYC.
+It has a lot of draw for those wishing to leave behind city life and still commute a reasonable time back into Manhattan.

 The first thing to know is that the town of Greenwich is divided into four neighborhoods: Greenwich Proper, Cos Cob, Riverside, and Old Greenwich.